DinnerHowe/rplidar_python/README.md

 # rplidar_python
  this is a ros package for rplidar

- written 2015 Xu Zhihao (Howe).
+ written by Xu Zhihao (Howe) 2015.
 All rights reserved.

  This program is free software; you can redistribute it and/or modify it